adibenedetto117/DATA-Capstone/README.md

 ## Overview

+Check out our paper in the REPO - Final Report (Final)

 This repository contains the resources, data, and code for the research project titled **"Developing a CNN for Identifying Specific Individuals in Varying Image Qualities"**.
 The project investigates how Convolutional Neural Networks (CNNs) can be optimized for facial recognition in images with varying levels of noise and quality.
 A novel dynamic denoising layer utilizing Gaussian filters was introduced to improve performance on noisy data.

 ---